The Stochastic-Quantum Theorem: Stochastic Processes

-Each such value $a_{i}\left(t\right)$ will be called the \emph{magnitude} of the random variable $A$ when the system is in its $i$th configuration at the time $t$.
-No assumption will be made here that these magnitudes are all distinct, even at any fixed time $t$. \item For the purposes of this paper, the algebra of random variables $\rvalgebra$ will always be taken to be maximal, in the sense of containing every well-defined map of the form \eqref{eq:DefRandomVariable}. \item Fixing the time $t$, the \emph{expectation value} $\expectval{A\left(t\right)}$ of a random variable $A$ will denote its statistical average according to the probability distribution $p$ at the time $t$:
+Each such value $a_{i}\left(t\right)$ will be called the magnitude or value of the random variable $A$ when the system is in its $i$th configuration at the target time $t$.
+No assumption will be made here that these magnitudes are all distinct, even at any fixed target time $t$. \item For the purposes of this paper, the algebra of random variables $\rvalgebra$ will always be taken to be maximal, in the sense of containing every well-defined map of the form \eqref{eq:DefRandomVariable}. \item Fixing the target time $t$, the expectation value $\expectval{A\left(t\right)}$ of a random variable $A$ will denote its statistical average according to the standalone probability distribution $p$ at the target time $t$:

 \end{itemize}